rcl9/Exidy-Sorcerer-New-Power-Supply/ReadMe.md

 <img src="/Images/img12.jpg" alt="" style="width:75%; height:auto;">

-New lug crimp terminals were added to the +120v and ground wires:
+New lug crimp terminals were added to the 120v and ground wires:

 <img src="/Images/img13.jpg" alt="" style="width:75%; height:auto;">

-Given the overall tight space tolerances I had determined, there is literally no space between the PSU and the 120v power section, especially the fuse holder.
+Given the overall tight space tolerances that I had pre-determined, there is literally no space between the PSU and the 120v power section, especially the fuse holder.
 In the next photo I added electrical tape around the switch and fuse folder.

-This photo also clearly shows the "Z" (or "L") bracket which I attached to the PSU on the left side which which would allow me to secure it to the yellow stand-off.
-The bolt shown on the right side of the PSU (above the new white plastic stand-off) was "nearly impossible" to secure in place but through magic it did catch the screw.
+This photo also clearly shows the "Z" (or "L") bracket which I attached to the PSU on the left side which would allow me to secure it to the yellow stand-off.
+The bolt shown on the right side of the PSU (above the new white plastic stand-off) was "nearly impossible" to set in place but through magic it did catch the screw.
 Again, I'll say that Mean Well doesn't make it easy to mount these units in a horizontal plane.

 <img src="/Images/img14.jpg" alt="" style="width:75%; height:auto;">

 This photo shows how the 120v power and chassis ground were connected to the PSU.
-Due to the tight tolerances I had to bend up the crimp terminals to 70deg or thereabouts.
+Due to the tight tolerances I had to bend up the crimp terminals to 30-40deg or thereabouts.
 Notice also the placement of the electrical tape.

 <img src="/Images/img15.jpg" alt="" style="width:75%; height:auto;">